Jaryodd/FivePointsApparel/README.md

 # FivePointsApparel
-Website to promote the Five Points Clothing Apparel in Denver Colorado and representing all Five Points nationwide
+Website to promote the Five Points Apparel in Denver Colorado and representing all Five Points nationwide